My Family Arrives On Carnival Paradise, July 2012

 You will pay more for a Disney cruise package than for any other Caribbean cruise package.

-A final word on cruise lines – The size of the ship matters to price.
-You will pay more on Carnival Dream than on Carnival Legend (the Dream is bigger) and you will pay more on Symphony of the Seas than on Adventure of the Seas (Symphony of the Seas is much bigger - biggest cruise ship to date).
+A final word on cruise lines – The size of the ship matters impacts the price of your cruise.
+You will pay more on Carnival Dream than on Carnival Paradise (the Dream is bigger) and you will pay more on Symphony of the Seas than on Adventure of the Seas (Symphony of the Seas is much bigger).

 Finally, there are some other things to think about as you plan a family cruise vacation to the Caribbean.

-Some cruise lines add an arbitrary gratuity charge (per person/day rate) to your cruise bill.
+Some cruise lines add an arbitrary gratuity charge (per person/daily rate) to your cruise bill.
 Others suggest a per day cruise gratuity rate.

-Note: The gratuity is for the many people who serve you onboard the ship and is therefore quite reasonable.
-Based on your cruise experience, you may request that the gratuity amount being adjusted up or down.
+Note: The gratuity is for the many people who serve you on board the ship and is therefore quite reasonable.
+Based on your cruise experience, you may request that the gratuity amount be adjusted up or down.

 Learn from your travel agent what the cruise gratuity rate is for your chosen cruise line.

 There is also the question of whether you buy shore excursions from the cruise ship for your family.
-Shore excursions are popular and some are very expensive.
+Shore excursions are popular and some are extremely expensive.

 Some are best booked through the ship’s Excursion Desk, while others you may book on your own prior to leaving, or when you arrive at a respective port of call.